jerodsanto/blog/content/about.md

 > I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.

-I wasn't always this way.
+It wasn't always this way.
 I grew up with Christian influences (mostly my mom), but I rejected the gospel until I was 22 years old.
 I'd love to tell you the whole story sometime, if you're interested. ([Just ask](/contact))

 ## Family